hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ### Exercise:

-Introduction to Palladio.
-You have two tasks this week.
-In class, we will begin to [complete this tutorial on Open Refine/Google Refine][29].
-Then, familiarize yourself with Palladio using the data provided by the instructor.
-Use the [tutorial videos produced by the Palladio team][30] to learn about the platform and what it can do.
+Introduction to Open Refine. **Prior to class**, do your best to [complete this tutorial on Open Refine/Google Refine][29]. **During class**, we will familiarize ourselves with Palladio and work with data you discover online.
+This may mean also combining your experience with Refine.
+In class, use the [tutorial videos produced by the Palladio team][30] to learn about the platform and what it can do.
+Consult the course website's References to find potential sources of historical data, or work with the data you've discovered in your research.

 ### Assignments:

 * **Blog Post #2**.
-Write about your experience using Palladio and the challenges of working with data in the humanities.
+Write about your experience using Open Refine and the challenges you worked through or questions that arose as you completed the tutorial.
 What unique challenges are present with historical data?
 Are there ways we can surmount these issues?
-Use examples from the data you worked with The post is due by **Saturday October 4 at midnight**.
+In what ways can we reconcile the precision expected by computers with the uncertainty of historical data?
+The post is due by **Saturday October 4 at midnight**.
 * Discussion questions posted to the course blog by **Sunday October 5 at midnight**.

 ### Recommended